Defense says dismemberment is evidence of Durst's innocence

 Durst “freaked out,” fearing the killer might be there and fled, DeGuerin said.
 But before leaving town, Durst sent a handwritten note to police with Berman's address and the word “CADAVER” written in block letters so she’d be found.

-Until the trial, Durst had always denied writing the note or being at the crime scene.
+Until the admission by his lawyer, Durst had always denied writing the note or being at the crime scene.
 He even told documentary filmmakers and investigators that only the killer could have written the cadaver note.

 DeGuerin tried to discredit the filmmakers and suggest that Durst was “playing” with investigators during an interrogation.